- Q. What degree(s) and experience do I need in order to apply?

-- Q. What is a PhD good for?
+- Q. What is a PhD degree good for?

 A. It prepares individuals for research, faculty, and leadership positions in information science.
 The importance of the PhD depends a lot on the environment you plan to work in.
 A PhD is not a professional degree; it is a research degree.
 It is a sign of your intellectual ability and accomplishments.
-Our current Gateway PhD students have a variety of goals for their use of a PhD:
+Our program alumni and current students have a variety of goals their PhD degree:

 - Career advancement – to broaden opportunities for career advancement.
 It is a door opener, giving you credibility and an opportunity to do a wide range of activities.

-- Personal interest – as a passionate personal interest
+- Personal research interest – to pursue a personal research interest

 - Instructor/faculty member – to enter an academic or university system